 5.19 One commonly used approach utilizes a stochastic simulation methodology based on simple parametric models that represent the physical properties of the seismic source and propagation and attenuation of seismic energy.
 This methodology can either represent the source as a point or as a finite fault with rupture that evolves in space and time.
-Both methodologies should include the development of region specific parametric models for the seismic source, path and site effects that should be calibrated with empirical data from the region of interest.
+This methodology should include the development of region-specific parametric models for the seismic source, path, and site effects that should be calibrated with empirical data from the region of interest.

 5.20 Alternative ground motion simulation methods utilize a more direct physical representation of the seismic source and wave propagation.
 These 'physics-based' methods use fault rupture modelling and path-specific wave propagation to estimate ground motions.
 These procedures may be especially effective in cases where nearby faults contribute significantly to the vibratory ground motion hazard at the site and/or where the existing empirical data is limited (on the hanging wall of a nearby fault for example).
-The physics-based methods fall into two general categories, kinematic and dynamic.
-The kinematic simulation method should specify the following parameters:
+The physics-based methods for fault rupture description fall into two general categories, kinematic and dynamic [7].